-The minimum requirement for a trailer weighing up to 20,000 lbs when coupled to a 20,000 lb Prévost Trailer Hitch is as per the following:
+The minimum requirement for a trailer weighing up to 20,000 lbs when coupled to a 20,000 lb Prévost Trailer Hitch is as per the followina:

-- Trailer must comply with Federal Motor Carrier Safety Regulations 393.52 regarding trailer breaking capability. - 2.
-The trailer coupling attachments meet the following minimum static test load requirements: - Longitudinal tension and compression: (1.5 x GVWR of trailer) - Transverse thrust: (0.5 x GVWR of trailer) - Vertical tension and compression: (0.5 x GVWR of trailer)
+- 1. Trailer must comply with Federal Motor Carrier Safety Regulations regarding trailer breaking capability. - 2.
+The trailer coupling attachments meet the following minimum static test requirements: - o Longitudinal tension and compression: (1.5 x GVWR of trailer) - o Transverse thrust: (0.5 x GVWR of trailer) - Vertical tension and compression: (0.5) x GVWR of trailer)